 “When I am afraid, I will trust in Thee.
 In God I will praise His word, in God I have put my trust; I will not fear what flesh can do unto me” (Psalm 56:3-4 KJV).

-When I first started my nursing career in 1977, I didn’t even wear gloves to start IVs in patients!
+When I first started my nursing career in 1977, I didn’t even wear gloves to start IVs in patients.
 In dialysis, I remember they gave me a pink plastic face shield and latex gloves to wear whenever I put needles in or took them out to protect my face and skin from the blood.
 I finally became proficient at feeling the vein through the gloves and applying the tape afterward.
 I later developed a latex allergy from the many years of wearing latex gloves.
-Now, I only wear nitrile gloves and require a latex-free operating room whenever I need surgery.
+Now, I only wear nitrile gloves.